AmirMotefaker/ai-football-prediction-engine-world-cup-2026/README.md

 ![AI](https://img.shields.io/badge/AI-Powered-green)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

-🧠 A production-grade AI system prompt for probabilistic football match prediction using statistical modeling and tactical simulation.
+🧠 A production-grade AI system mpt for probabilistic football match prediction using statistical modeling and tactical simulation.

 This repository contains a professional-grade system prompt designed for AI models to simulate and predict football matches using: